home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 Two by pond spring 2015, may breed in future.

-pink-footed gooseRecord days plot, pied wagtail
+pink-footed gooseRecord days plot, pink-footed goose

 Norfolk is an internationally important wintering area for this species.